JUnit XML report

 Context name is constituted by “TestSuite” and name attribute of

-element.Test run status will be parsed accordingly following the mentioned rule.
+<testsuite>element.Test run status will be parsed accordingly following the prioritization rule.

 Duration is the duration value of

-Some frameworks generate attachments and store them in the test report with the structure as below.
+By default, without any customization, the JUnit framework generates attachments and stores them in the test report with the structure as follows.

 <system-out>